Genokarma/tutorials/docs/modules/dge/index.md

 - Click <ss>Execute</ss>

 A new file will be created, called <fn>JBrowse on data XX and data XX - Complete</fn>.

+This file may take some time to be generated.
+For this workshop, we downloaded a completed JBrowse file at the start, which you could look at instead (it should be the same).
+This is the <fn>JBrowse on data XX and data XX - Complete</fn> file; the numbers are not important.

 * Click on the eye icon next to the file name.
 The JBrowse window will appear in the centre Galaxy panel.